Zakir Rashid Bhat

-In 2017, Zakir Musa left from Hizbul Mujahideen and formed Ansar Ghazwat-ul-Hind in the Kashmir region.
-He was a close aide of Burhan Wani and Sabzar Bhat.
-Musa was one of the most wanted militant in Jammu and Kashmir, India with a bounty of 1 million Indian rupees on his head announced by the Government of India in 2017.
-In November 2018, Indian Security Forces claimed that Musa appeared in Punjab.
-Then in December of the same year, the security forces claimed that Musa appeared in Punjab once again.

-Early life
+Early life and education

-Zakir Rashid Bhat was born in Noorpora area of Tral in the Pulwama district of the Kashmir Valley of Jammu and Kashmir, India.
-His father Abdul Rashid Bhat, a senior engineer working with the state government.
+Zakir Rashid Bhat was born in Noorpora area of Tral in the Pulwama district of the Kashmir Valley of Jammu and Kashmir, India to parents Abdul Rashid Bhat and Maimoonah Bhat.
+His family background has been described as upper-class and wealthy: his father Abdul Rashid Bhat was a senior engineer working with the state government, his brother is an orthopedic surgeon while his sister is a bank executive.
 Musa studied at Noor Public School up to 10th, and then attended the government higher secondary institution in Noorpora where he passed his 12th in 2011.

+Militancy career

 Hizbul Mujahideen

 Musa joined the Hizbul Mujahideen in 2013 after leaving his studies of Bachelor of Technology.
 He became the commander of the Hizbul Mujahideen after the death of Burhan Muzaffar Wani; discontent over Wani's death led to the 2016 Kashmir unrest.
 In August 2016, Musa issued his first video in Kashmir.
 He has been described as "part of a new generation of tech-savvy, well-educated terrorist" who became involved in the conflict after the 2010 Kashmir unrest.

 In 2017, Musa threatened to behead the Hurriyat leaders for calling the Kashmir conflict a political, rather than a religious, objective to establish Islamic rule; he warned them not to become a "thorn" in the imposition of Sharia in Kashmir.
 Hizbul Mujahideen immediately disassociated itself from Musa's statement, and Musa, in response, quit the organization.
 In 2017, he left the group after it refused to back his public statements supporting his argument that the struggle in Kashmir was for Islam, and not for political purposes.